jacione/interactive-cdi/README.md

 * A high-school physics teacher could demonstrate the advanced applications of diffraction.
 * A physics lab professor could use it for a coherent diffraction imaging experiment.
 * A new member of a CDI research group could use it to build understanding and intuition applicable to more advanced software.
 * An experienced researcher might still gain new insights by watching phase retrieval occur in realtime.
+(I know I have...)

 ## Installation
 If you are running on Windows, the simplest way to run Interactive CDI is to download and extract the official release, and run the `cdi_live.exe` executable within.
 As of right now, this software is only compiled for Windows.